saitamasahil/skyscraper/docs/USECASE.md

 $ Skyscraper -p snes
 ```

 Running that command will generate a game list for the chosen frontend (default is EmulationStation).
 It combines all of the cached data into the most complete results.
 This phase also includes the artwork compositing.
-If you use a non-default frontend, you can configure this in Skyscraper's configuration as described [here](CONFIGINI.md#frontend).
-Or you can set it on command-line as described [here](CLIHELP.md#-f-frontend).
+If you use a non-default frontend, you can configure this in Skyscraper's [configuration](CONFIGINI.md#frontend).
+Or you can set it on the [command-line](CLIHELP.md#-f-frontend).

 The source priority for each resource is defined per-platform and can be changed at any time.
-Read more about that [here](CACHE.md#resource-and-scraping-module-priorities).
+Read more about [the priorities file](CACHE.md#resource-and-scraping-module-priorities).

 ### So What Then?